 Here’s what not to tell a disability doctor:

-When someone asks us how we’re doing, most of the time our automatic response would be “I’m fine” even if we’re not.
-Many disability claimants make that mistake with their CE doctors too.
+When someone asks us how we’re doing, our automatic response is usually, “I’m fine,” even if we’re not.
+Many disability claimants make that mistake with their CE doctors, too.

-It’s alright to say you’re not fine because it’s true.
-You are suffering from a disability and you cannot work.
-If you tell the doctor you’re fine, they might think that your disability is not that serious.
+It’s alright to say you’re not okay because it’s true.
+You have a disability, and you cannot work.
+If you tell the doctor you’re okay, they might think that your disability is not that serious.

 If you’re in pain or are having a hard time walking, tell them that.
-Wanting to appear tough is fine but not when you’re talking to a disability doctor.
-Just be honest about what you really are going through but don’t tell them your entire life story.
+Wanting to appear tough is okay, but not when you’re talking to a disability doctor.
+Just be honest about what you are going through, but don’t tell them your entire life story.
 They are not your therapist.

 As part of your disability exam, the examining physician may poke some parts of your body to see your reaction.
 Like if you are claiming that a leg injury is giving you so much pain that it prevents you from working.
 The doctor may prod that injured leg to assess how much pain you’re feeling.
 They may then ask you if it hurts.

-Yes, you should be honest about your medical condition but never exaggerate it.
-Telling the doctor you’re dying when you, in fact, are not will affect your credibility.
-Remember that the consultative exam will only last 15 to 30 minutes at most.
-So you only have a limited time to convince the doctor that you are disabled.
-If you appear to be untrustworthy, the doctor may doubt everything else you’re claiming.
+Yes, you should be honest about your medical condition, but never exaggerate it.
+Telling the doctor you’re dying when you are not will affect your credibility.
+Remember that the consultative exam will only last 15 to 30 minutes.
+So, you only have a limited time to convince the doctor that you are disabled.
+If you appear untrustworthy, the doctor may doubt everything you claim.
 And that might make it harder to persuade them otherwise.

-When the disability doctor asks you to do something, the worst thing you can do is flat out refuse.
+When the disability doctor asks you to do something, the worst thing you can do is flat-out refuse.
 Not only will you come off as uncooperative and arrogant, but it’s also downright rude.
-Tell them you’ll try and really do but make sure you don’t compromise your health by doing so.
-If you can’t do what they’re asking you to, at least you tried.
+Tell them you’ll try to do it, but make sure you don’t compromise your health.
+If you can’t do what they ask, at least you tried.
 And it will also give them a good idea of the extent of your disability.

-Not everyone with a social security disability claim will be required to undergo a consultative exam.
+Not everyone with a Social Security disability claim must undergo a consultative exam.
 Most of the time, the SSA will send you to a disability doctor if:

 - your medical evidence isn’t enough to prove your disability